How to select camera and software for Barcode and DMC code reading

 Conclusion

 If you want a cost-effective code reading solution, we recommend using DMC codes.
 The datamatrix is readable with a lower resolution camera and low-resolution cameras are cheaper than high resolution cameras.
-If you do want to read barcodes, or further lower the price of your DMC code reading solution, we recommend using a rolling shutter if possible, since these are cheaper than global shutter cameras.
+If you do want to read barcodes or further lower the price of your DMC code reading solution, we recommend using a rolling shutter, if possible, since these are cheaper than global shutter cameras.

-You can also reduce the resolution needed by either increase the size of the thinnest line / dot or decrease the field of view.
+You can also reduce the resolution needed by either increasing the size of the thinnest line / dot or decrease the field of view.
 The field of view can also be decreased by using multiple cameras covering the total field of view.

 Get notified about knowledge center articles?

-follow VA Imaging on LinkedIn as we will post new articles there as soon as they are released.
+Do you find our knowledge center articles helpful?
+Make sure to follow VA Imaging on LinkedIn as we will post new articles there as soon as they are released.